hanabi/hanabi.github.io/Reference.md

   * If this was a *Fix Clue*, Cathy might be inclined to play the card that was closest to her slot 1 (which would be the 3 on slot 2).
   * However, Cathy knows that *Load Clues* are to be interpreted as normal *Play Clues* instead of *Fix Clues*, so she interprets this as a normal *Chop Focus Play Clue* and plays red 3 from slot 5.

+### The Priority Finesse (Special Case)

+* To review, if a player has two playable cards, and both of them are fully-known, then they always have the ability to trigger a *Priority Finesse*.
+* If a player has two playable cards, and only one of them is fully-known, a *Priority Finesse* will never be triggered if they play the unknown card.
+* But what if a player plays a fully-known card over an unknown card?
+They **can still** trigger a *Priority Finesse*, but **only** if every single possibility for the unknown card would have *Priority* over the card that was played.
+* For example, in a 3-player game:
+  * Red 2 is played on the stacks.
+The 1's is played on all of the other stacks.
+  * Alice has a globally-known red 3.
+(She was given a *Play Clue* on it earlier.)
+  * Alice has a 2 of unknown color.
+(She was given a *Save Clue* on it earlier, but it is now playable since all of the 1's are down.)
+  * Alice's 2 could be either blue 2, green 2, yellow 2, or purple 2.
+  * The rest of the team does not have any clued cards in their hands.
+  * Alice knows that **all** of the possibilities for the 2 would have *Priority* over the red 3, since all of them are lower rank.
+  * Alice plays the red 3 anyway, which triggers a *Priority Finesse* on the red 4.

 ### The Trust Finesse (A Situational Priority Finesse)

-* According to the *Priority* rules, if both playable options are not fully known, no *Priority Finesse* can be triggered.
+* According to the *Priority* rules, if an unknown card is played, no *Priority Finesse* can be triggered.
 * However, even if this is the case, if playing one of the cards over the other would be really dumb, it should still trigger a *Finesse*.
-* This type of move is called a *Trust Finesse* to distinguish it from the case where both cards are globally known.
+* This type of move is called a *Trust Finesse* to distinguish it from the case where the card is globally known.
 * It is also possible to perform a *Trust Prompt*, a *Trust Bluff*, and so forth.
 * For example, in a 3-player game:
   * All the 1's are played on the stacks.